Sudhanshu-Nautiyal/Kafka_Study_Notes/kafka_streams.md

   - Types :
     - Tumbling time windows
+      - Time based, Fixed Size, Non overlapping, Gap less windows
+      - For e.g. if window-size=5min and advance-interval =5min then it looks like [0-5min] [5min-10min] [10min-15min]…..
     - Hopping time windows
+      - Time based, Fixed Size, Overlapping windows
+      - For e.g. if widow-size=5min and advance-interval=3min then it looks like [0-5min] [3min-8min] [6min-11min]……
     - Sliding time windows
+      - Fixed size overlapping window that works on the difference between record timestamp
+      - Used only for join operation
     - Session Windows
+      - Session based, Dynamically sized, Non overlapping, Data driven window.
+      - Used to aggregate key based events into session.

 - Duality of Streams and Tables